KucherenkoOS/Spring-Boot-Intro/README.md

-# 📚 Book Store API
+# 📚 BookVerse Store API

 ## 🚀 Introduction
 This project is a RESTful API for managing a book store.